-Article 22 Proof of identity during tests
+Article 23 Proof of identity during tests

 Students must prove their identity at every test by showing a legally valid form of ID other than a student ID card.
-A student pass is not suited for identification since it contains no photograph.

-Article 23 Test marking system
+Article 24 Test marking system

-- 1. The assignments, questions, assessment norms and criteria are determined by the examiners with due regard for the guidelines and instructions provided by the Examination Board.
+- The assignments, questions, assessment norms and criteria are determined by the examiners with due regard for the guidelines and instructions provided by the Examination Board.
 The examiner conducts the test and determines the result on the basis of the determined assessment standards and assessment criteria. - 2.
-If one and the same test is conducted and assessed by more than one examiner, the Examination Board will ensure that these examiners adhere to the same standards and criteria.
+If one and the same test is conducted and assessed by more than one examiner, the Examination Board will ensure that the examiners adhere to the same standards and criteria.

-Article 24 Test results
+Article 25 Test results

-1. The test results must be announced in writing to the student within ten days of the date of the test apart from the exceptions laid down in the Teaching and Examination Regulations.
-The study programme administration is responsible for announcing the test results.
-The privacy of students will be respected when test results are announced.
-The exception to this is: Test SD sums.
-This result is subject to a 20 working days period.

-Announcement of test results takes place via the education administration

-- 2. Students are entitled to inspect all assessed tests and the accompanying assessment criteria and to be given feedback on the results. - Inspection is subject to the procedure described below.
-For access to the result of other tests, the student must contact the person mentioned in the digital learning environment within three weeks of the announcement of the result. - 4.
-Feedback is given according to the following procedure.
-Feedback on the knowledge tests is given within three weeks of access at the request of the student.
-Exceptions to this are the tests in the last teaching period of the academic year.
-Feedback is given at the student's request within six weeks.
-For feedback on the outcome of a skill test, the student must contact the person mentioned in the digital learning environment within three weeks after the result has been announced. - 5.
-The student can view his results in Progress.
-If desired, the student can request a signed list of grades via the email address: paramedisch@fontys.nl, up to once per academic year.
+- 1. The results of the test must, barring exceptions, as laid down in the OER, be made known to the student in writing within 10 working days of the date of the test and within 15 days of submitting a portfolio.
+Announcement of test results takes place via the education administration.
+When announcing results, the privacy of students is respected. - The exception to this is; test SD sums.
+A period of 20 working days is used for this.
+Announcement of test results takes place via the education administration. - 2.
+Students are entitled to inspect all assessed tests and the accompanying assessment criteria and to be given feedback on the results. - 3.
+Inspection is subject to the procedure described below. - 4.
+Feedback is given according to the following procedure. - 5.
+The student can consult his obtained results in Progress.
+If desired, the student can request a signed list of marks, no more than once per academic year, via email address paramedisch@fontys.nl.
 The student can derive rights from this signed overview.

-Article 25 Inability to sit tests
+Article 26 Inability to sit tests

-- 1. Students who have acted in accordance with the registration procedure described in Article 22 but who are unable to sit the test for reasons beyond their control, the legitimacy of which reasons is subject to assessment by the Examination Board, may apply to the Examination Board to sit the test within a period of time to be set by the Board. - 2.
+- 1. Students who have acted in accordance with the registration procedure described in Article 22 but who are unable to sit the test for reasons beyond their control, the legitimacy of which reasons is subject to assessment by the Examination Board, may apply to the Examination Board to sit the test within a period of time to be set by the Board.
+The student in question must have notified ... by email before the test that he/she has been prevented from sitting, including the reasons for not attending. - 2.
 The application referred to in the previous paragraph must be submitted in writing to the chairman of the Examination Board and include the necessary evidence (see Article 38 (3)).
 The Examination Board will then take a decision and inform the student concerned.
 If the request is granted, the Examination Board will set a date, time and place for the test.
 Any rejection of the request will be substantiated and the student will be informed of his right to appeal.
 In assessing the request, the Examination Board's primary criteria are the obstruction of the study progress and the student's personal circumstances. - 3.
 If such a request relates to a test of a minor offered across Fontys, the student must direct the request to the coordinating institute responsible for the minor, as described in regulations governing the minor

-Article 26 Request for a review
+Article 27 Request for a review